MykolaPinchuk/kpg_s5e5_prod_kilo1/input_files_from_DS_agent/README.md

 To simulate production-like environment, we may want to simulate real-time data feed.
 One way to do it is to resample observations from a train set, either raw or altered.

+## Notes
+We want to deploy this locally.
+Cloud deployment is out of scope.
+For the final version of deployment, we want to follow best practices whever they make sense for this project.
+We do not want to overengineer.

 ## Dependencies
 - pandas==2.0.3